(Translate this site)

 Then I made him a proposal.

 "I tell you what: I'll leave it up to you.
-I can either keep cracking your head with this, or you can tie yourself up real nice and tight to your truck.
-Either way I can then leave in peace.
+I can either whack at your head some more with my bars, or you can tie yourself up real nice and tight to your truck.
+Either way, I can then leave in peace.
 Which do you want to do?"

-I cut some generous portions of wire off the coil with my pliers and handed them to him one at a time.
-I showed him where I wanted him to tie his first hand, and reminded him that his knots better make me happy.
+I cut some generous portions of wire off the coil with my pliers, and handed one to him.
+I showed him where I wanted him to tie his first hand, and reminded him that his knot better make me happy.

-Then I personally tied his other hand, keeping the bar close by just in case.
+Then I personally tied his other hand, keeping the bars close by just in case.

-When finished he was on his back, half-way spread-eagled under his truck with one hand tied to the rear end of his drive shaft (it was a two wheel drive) and the other to a leaf spring.
+When finished he was on his back, half-way spread-eagled under his truck, with one hand tied to the rear end of his drive shaft (it was a two wheel drive) and the other to a leaf spring.
 His two hands couldn't meet to untie him.
-Yeah, I left him his mouth free to try it that way.
-Since I wasn't any more anxious to report this to the cops than he was.
-By this time a couple curious kids had shown up to gawk at the scene.
+Yeah, I left him his mouth free to try it that way, since I wasn't any more anxious to report this to the cops than he was.
+By this time a couple of curious kids had shown up to gawk at the scene (and a few cars passed through the partly blocked intersection, their drivers offering no hint that they wished to get involved themselves).

-I started to get back up and head for Shadow, but then turned around with a parting comment.
+I started to get back up off the asphalt and head for Shadow, but then something occurred to me.
+So I paused long enough to leave him with a parting comment.

 He mutely nodded his head.

-But keeping this out of the accident reports meant I couldn't get the mugger's insurance to pay for the damage he did to my car.
-And I had only liability myself.
-So repairs came directly out of my own pocket, as usual.
+But keeping this out of the assault and/or accident reports meant I couldn't get the mugger's insurance to pay for the damage he did to my car.
+And I had only liability myself at that point.
+So repair costs came directly out of my own pocket, as usual.

-I was sore all over for days afterward.
-Real fights are like that: you're much more tensed up the whole time than you realize until later.
-It's like a major workout, even if it only lasts a few minutes.
-I was heavily bruised, with a tooth or two loose as well.
+I was bruised and sore for days afterward, with a tooth or two loose as well.
 By some miracle my glasses hadn't even come off in the brawl!
 But the frame had been bent a little.

-Luckily for me my younger brother was a talented bodywork man in training, and dad and I had basically built up a pretty decent auto workshop as one byproduct of our putting together Shadow.
-So I used the incentive of substantial pay for a quick fix to get him to repair Shadow's fender, and then ran around with friends in other cars for a few days while it was being done.
+Luckily for me, my younger brother was a talented bodywork man in training, and dad and I had built up a pretty decent little auto workshop as one byproduct of our putting together Shadow.
+So I used the incentive of substantial pay to get my brother to do a quick fix of Shadow's fender, and ran around with friends in other cars for a few days while he worked on it.

-Though I was hopeful Roddy would leave me alone now, I knew I couldn't count on it.
-I'd have to be extra careful for my remaining time in town this trip.
+Though I was hopeful Roddy would finally be satisfied that he'd done enough, and leave me alone now, I knew I couldn't count on it; I'd have to be extra careful for my remaining time in town this trip.

-It would take years for me to find out what was going on behind the scenes in this regard, after this altercation.
+It would be a while before I'd find out everything going on behind the scenes in this regard, after the four way stop altercation.

-In the days that followed I made sure to get more target practice than usual with my own armory of firearms.
+In the days that followed, I made sure to get more target practice than usual with my own armory of firearms.
+This also meant of course that I was traveling armed, much of the time.

-Those stays were much like sequestered jury duty stays, based on what my dad told me about those.
-Not much fun at all.
+Those stays were much like sequestered jury duty stints, based on what my dad had told me about those: not much fun at all.

 Anyway, it turned out staying at my parents at this time had protected me somewhat from Roddy.
-I would later learn that had I been staying elsewhere I would have had to contend with at least another mugger or two of the type I faced down at the intersection.
-Or maybe serious vandalism or damage to Shadow.
+I would later learn that had I been staying elsewhere in town, I would have had to contend with at least another mugger or two of the type I suffered at the intersection.
+Or maybe serious vandalism or damage to Shadow instead.

 My parents' place was also pretty busy.
-We all of us pretty much came and went at random, and there was almost never a moment when the house was entirely empty or everyone there asleep.
-It was very difficult to catch us totally unawares, or to construct a fool-proof assault on the place.
+We all of us tended to come and go at random, and there was almost never a moment when the house was entirely empty, or everyone there asleep.
+It would have been difficult to catch us totally unawares.

-We were pretty security-minded too.
-So catching an out of the way window or door open or unlocked was virtually impossible.
-Indeed, the better suited a given entry-way was to secret break-in, the more likely that aperture had metal bars, dead-bolts, multiple locks, and even multiple cross-bars across its inner side.
+We were strongly security-minded too.
+So catching an unmanned, out-of-the-way window or door open or unlocked was virtually impossible.
+Indeed, the better suited a given entry-way was to stealthy break-in, the more likely that aperture had both an inner and outer version, dead-bolts, multiple latches and locks, and even old fashioned crossbars (sometimes even multiple crossbars on the same entry-way, one wooden and one metal) across its inner side.
+Basement windows had thick and heavy iron grates over industrial steel-framed glass windows, with screens in-between.
+Some doors to the outside had locks or latches at both the top and bottom of the door itself, in addition to the traditional lock at the handle or knob.

-Though it may sound odd to say, even with Shadowfast at my disposal, my oldest younger sister was likely considered by far the most dangerous one in our clan by most locals.
-I guarantee you lots more of them had met or heard of her than they had me.
+Though it may sound odd, even with Shadowfast at my disposal, my oldest younger sister likely came to be considered (over time) to be the most dangerous one of our clan, by most locals.
+I guarantee you lots more of them ended up meeting or hearing of her, than they did me!
 But that's a whole other story in itself.
 Maybe someday she'll write up some of her own adventures.
 But if she does, expect them to be much more gruesome than mine.

-Of course my sister had one advantage here reputation-wise: unlike me, she didn't have to keep her exploits secret.
-Because she was the straightest of straight arrows, and worked from inside the establishment, rather than outside like me.
+Of course my sister had one advantage here, reputation-wise: unlike me, she didn't have to keep her exploits secret.
+Because she was (and is) the straightest of straight arrows, and always worked from inside the establishment, rather than outside like me.

 My parents' place was also pretty close to the middle of town, and only a few blocks from city hall, the court house/jail, and the offices of both the city and county police.
 I could literally walk from the police chief's office to my parents' front door in about 15 minutes or so.

-And lastly, my dad's brother was an important judge hereabouts.
+And lastly, my dad's brother was an important judge thereabouts.
 Roddy may well have found himself standing before him several times in the past.

 So I was safe while I was there.

-Shadowfast too was safe there, due to the round-the-clock schedule we kept, and the relatively large number of friends and family which usually populated the spot.
+Shadowfast too was safe there, due to the round-the-clock schedule we kept, and the relatively large number of friends and family which usually populated the vicinity.
 I learned later that Roddy and his gang had hoped to bypass Shadowfast's tricks by simply stealing him if possible.
 Or sabotaging him while he was parked and defenseless.
-But that simply couldn't be done at my parents' place.
+But that was tough to do at my parents' place.

-As I mentioned before, Roddy had rounded up everyone he could who had faced me and Shadowfast before, and knew something of my car's trick gadgets and other unusual capabilities.
-And encouraged them to brainstorm up some counter-measures and various concepts for traps and ambushes.
+As I mentioned previously, Roddy had rounded up everyone he could who had faced me and Shadowfast before, and knew something of my car's trick gadgets and other unusual capabilities.
+And encouraged them to brainstorm up some counter-measures, and various concepts for traps and ambushes.

 The tip of the iceberg

-Keep in mind I was just heading back to work.
-Not setting out on a high-speed run.
-I was figuring on a leisurely drive to music back to my shared apartment, in preparation for a convoy exercise the next day.
+Keep in mind I was just heading back to work; not setting out on a high-speed run.
+I was figuring on a leisurely, music-accompanied drive of a few hours, back to my shared apartment, in preparation for a convoy exercise the next day.

 I didn't even have my CB antenna mounted.
 Or my police scanner on.

 It'd been a while since my last Roddy-related trouble.
-And I hadn't really taken much notice of being watched at the house and around town.
-They'd done a pretty inconspicuous job on that.
-But of course I'd also been pretty lax alert-wise.
-Heck!
-I was on vacation!
+And I hadn't noticed being watched at the house and around town; they'd done a pretty inconspicuous job on that.
+But of course, I'd also been pretty lax alert-wise.
+Heck: I was on vacation!

 It was my 180 degree rear view mirror which saved me.

-My by now deeply ingrained habit of always leaving plenty of maneuvering space between me and the car in front of me had hampered them a bit.
-But they tried fixing that by suddenly slowing down drastically ahead just as the shooters came up beside me.
+My by now deeply ingrained habit of always leaving plenty of maneuvering space between me and the car in front of me had hampered them a bit in the set up.
+But they tried fixing that by suddenly slowing down drastically ahead of me, just as the shooter came up beside me.

-I'm not sure exactly which enemy move initiated my own defensive maneuvers-- the over-eager passing lane shooters or the car ahead suddenly trying to squeeze me-- but instead of slowing down as expected I swerved over into the emergency lane to my right, hit the gas, and shot right past the car in front.
+I'm not sure exactly which enemy move initiated my own defensive maneuvers-- the over-eager passing lane shooter, or the car ahead suddenly trying to squeeze me-- but instead of slowing down as expected, I swerved over into the emergency lane to my right, hit the gas, and shot right past the car in front.

 Damn!
 I hadn't screwed on the antenna!